LuchoDG1090/LuchoDG1090/README.md

 - I´m looking for studying economy or finance

 😄 Pronouns: Lucho
-⚡ Fun fact: I´m an really into sports
+⚡ Fun fact: I´m an really into sports (weighted calisthenics)